AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex5.md

 ![demo](./images/5.png)

 In the left menu, you can see all available Adobe Experience Platform datasets.
-Search for the dataset **Platform Demo - BigQuery Website Interactions**.
+Search for the dataset **AEP Demo - BigQuery Website Interactions**.
 Click **+** to add the dataset to this connection.

 ![demo](./images/6.png)